What is Interactive Marketing and 10 Steps To Get There

 4. Retweet and redirect – Another solution for those too busy to create much social-media content: Refer your readers to the work of others.
 Write a little blurb about why you think an article, blog posting, etc. is so compelling, then include a link to it.

 Twitter is perfect for this.
 You don’t even need to write a summary.
 Just a couple clicks, and you’re done.
 Even better, each time you retweet, the original author will often pay you back with a reply (and maybe even become a “follower”).
-For more about retweeting, see this simple explanation.

 5. Add commenting capability – Because two-way communication is fundamental to the medium, most every social media tool has built-in capability for your readers to comment on what you write.
 But if you want to be truly interactive, incorporate a commenting interface into your Web site and electronic newsletter, as well.